metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 **Explanation**

 Your database has its own set of permissions that are configured for each person (or application) that logs in.
 The database permissions can block Metabase from connecting to certain schemas or tables, regardless of the permissions you've set up on the Metabase side.
-Check with your database admin if you're not sure.

 ## Checking someone's access to a table or schema